libateq/tryton-modules/authentication_totp/doc/usage.rst

 Setting the TOTP Secret
 -----------------------

-Your TOTP secret is found in the *Authentications* tab in your preferences.
+Your *TOTP Secret* is found in the *Authentications* tab in your preferences.
-Here the secret can be manually changed if required, or the *Update Secret* button can be used to run the *Setup Time-based One-Time Password Authentication* wizard when the preferences window is closed.
+Here the secret can be manually changed if required, or the *Update Secret* button can be used to create a new random *TOTP Secret*.
+You can then use the QR Code, if available, to re-share the secret with your authenticator app.
-If available the QR code for the secret can also be displayed, and this allows the secret to be easily re-entered into your authenticator app.